Choosing Cannabis Products

 As with any form of cannabis, there are many factors to consider before consuming cannabis concentrates, including the potency of the product.
 Here’s what you need to know before trying concentrates.

-Cannabis concentrates can provide a smoke-free alternative to consuming dried cannabis, but there are many considerations when it comes to concentrates, including the amount you should consume and the potency.
-Here’s what you need to know — and why you should always buy legal.
+Cannabis concentrates can provide a smoke-free alternative to consuming dried cannabis.
+However, there are many considerations when it comes to the potency of cannabis concentrates and how much you should consume.
+Here’s what you need to know — and why you should always buy legal cannabis.

 What type of concentrate should I choose?